polyaxon/polyaxon/site/docs/core/quick-start/components.md

 ## Inputs / Outputs

-Instead of changing files and pushing and then starting a new experiment, we can using the [inputs and outputs](/docs/core/specification/io/) sections to define how we can parametrize our program.
+Instead of changing files and pushing and then starting a new experiment, we can use the [inputs and outputs](/docs/core/specification/io/) sections to parametrize our program.

 Let's look at the typed file: